facebook-atom/nuclide-prebuilt-libs/README.md

 ## Usage in Atom Packages

 Atom looks in a package's `node_modules` for `.node` files to check for compatibility.
-Since `ctags-prebuilt` different binaries that are not compatible with your target platform, it's important that you *copy* this library into package directory, instead of including in `dependencies`.
+Since `ctags-prebuilt` bundles different binaries that are not compatible with your target platform, it's important that you *copy* this library into package directory, instead of including in `dependencies`.

 ## Documentation